Crotalus simus: Uses

-To the Mayans and their living descendants, the Yucatan subspecies (C. s. tzabcan) was greatly revered.
+To the Mayans, the Yucatan species (C. tzabcan) is greatly revered.
 The word tzabcan means rattlesnake in Mayan.
-What the rattlesnake actually symbolizes is unknown, but many temples have carved rattlesnake shapes.
-Shamans also dry and roast snakes, grinding them into a powder used as medicine.
+There are many representations of snakes in Maya art.
+Although many temples have rattlesnake shapes carved, what the rattlesnake actually symbolizes is unknown.
+Shamans dry and roast rattlesnakes, grinding them into a powder used as medicine.

 Venom

 Bites are similar to rattlesnake bites in the United States.
 Local symptoms may be severe, with pain, massive swelling, blistering, and necrosis that lead to fasciotomies and in some cases amputations.
 Systemic effects involving hemostatic disturbances are rare, as are kidney failure, and neurotoxicity.
 Only venom from neonates contains crotoxin; a constituent typically found in C. durissus venom that produces neurotoxic symptoms.